xy994/amazon-sagemaker-models/README.md

 Follow these steps to launch a notebook.

 Open the Amazon SageMaker Console, select 'Notebook instances' on the left and then click on ‘Create notebook instance’ and give the notebook a name.

-For the instance type, I’m going to pick ‘ml.t2.large’ since our example dataset is small and we don’t intend on using GPUs for training/inference.
+For the instance type, pick `ml.t2.large` since our example dataset is small and we don’t intend on using GPUs for training/inference.
 We're not planning to use Elastic Inference either, so you can leave the default of ‘none’.

 For the IAM role, select ‘Create a new role’ and select the options shown below for the role configuration.
-We don't need access to specific S3 buckets, so you can select ‘None’.
+We need to accessa specific S3 bucket, so specify `amazon-reviews-pds`.

 ![Amazon SageMaker IAM Role](/images/sm-keras-1.png)